IIfaitdoux/ADS-Project-I-Efficiency-of-find-operations-based-on-BST-AVL-Splay/README.md

 - Please add the make tool(usually in C:\Program Files (x86)\Dev-Cpp\MinGW64\bin) into your environment variables
 - If you see too many warnings when you “make”, just delete the ‘-Wall -g’ in the first line of makefile
 - All members should edit this readme.md if there is a big change.
+- Install pandas & matplotlib in your python env